ajnsit/helix/README.md

 * 0.4.1 : showRoute now returns "/" instead of ""
 * 0.4.0 : Wai 2 compatibility.
 Replaced 'liftResourceT' with 'lift'
 * 0.3.4 : Added 'liftResourceT' to lift a ResourceT into HandlerM
-* 0.3.3 : Better exports from the Network.Wai.Middleware.Routes module
+* 0.3.3 : Better exports from the Helix module
 * 0.3.2 : Added HandlerM Monad which makes it easier to build Handlers
 * 0.3.1 : Removed internal 'App' synonym which only muddied the types.
 Added common content types for convenience.
 * 0.3.0 : yesod-routes 1.2 compatibility.
 Abstracted request data.
 Created `runNext` which skips to the next app in the wai stack